Table of contents

 Manufacturers need to ensure that their products are listed with correct specifications and details, no matter what the platform, and for a very good reason.
 Customers today won’t stop at one place when they run across your product and will look them up on more channels, compare prices, even compare them with similar products, and when they find inconsistencies or inaccuracies, that reflects really damages their trust.

 This can be achieved with a Product Information Management (PIM) tool.
-With a PIM, manufacturers can collect product data, optimize it to meet requirements of various online marketplaces and then put it out for retailers to upload on their platforms.
-Compared to traditional practises of maintaining excel sheets or pds, this ensures retailers don’t have to figure out which files to use for their listings, and chances of making errors are considerably diminished.
+With a PIM, manufacturers can collect product data, optimize it to meet requirements of various online marketplaces, and then put it out for retailers to upload on their platforms.
+Compared to traditional practices of maintaining excel sheets or pdfs, this ensures retailers don’t have to figure out which files to use for their listings, and chances of making errors are considerably diminished.

 With Apimio, you can go one step further and invite retailers straight to your PIM.
-The platform acts as a communication layer between vendors and retailers, Retailers will have their own dashboard and login, where they can not only view the catalogs made avilab;le to them, but also get notification when any updates are made.
+The platform acts as a communication layer between vendors and retailers, Retailers will have their own dashboard and login, where they can not only view the catalogs made available to them but also get notification when any updates are made.

 Furthermore, retailers can configure the data coming from vendors, to go straight to their stores on online marketplaces, so there is no human involvement.
-Forming a pipeline for product data feeds would completely remove the human element at retailers end, not only making operations easier for them, but also allows manufacturers to govern what goes where and update it whenever they want to.
+Forming a pipeline for product data feeds would completely remove the human element at retailers’ end, not only making operations easier for them but also allowing manufacturers to govern what goes where and update it whenever they want to.
 And this requires minimal configuration, with pre-built connectors, a pipeline can be formed within minutes.

 Advertising – Optimize Product Information